 Tagembed is a social media aggregator that helps website owners to collect, curate, and display beautiful social media feeds on the website in a single click.
 It offers more than 15 social media sources to users, in which RSS is one of the most prominent sources to curate feeds.

-This social media aggregator helps you build an attractive and customized RSS feed to display on a website using various themes, designs, banners, and many other customizations for a better user experience and engagement.
+This is one of the best social media aggregator tool that helps you build an attractive and customized RSS feed to display on a website using various themes, designs, banners, and many other customizations for a better user experience and engagement.

 Here are four simple steps to create and embed RSS feeds on the website using Tagembed.